cockroachdb/docs/v22.2/alter-index.md

     (27 rows)
     ~~~

-1. Explain the query behavior with the index not visible to the optimizer.
+1. Explain the query behavior after making the index not visible to the optimizer.
 With the index not visible, the optimizer reverts to full scan and recommends that you make the index visible.

     {% include_cached copy-clipboard.html %}
     ~~~ sql